Why sharing your writing is good for you:

 Over the course of a year, I’ve watched how sharing can transform even the most self-critical and insecure writers.

-It’s a little over a year today since I founded the Hoi An Writers Group and I’ve done some stock-taking.
+It’s a more than two years now since I founded the Hoi An Writers Group and I’ve done some stock-taking.

 Here are my six best tips on why and how to share your writing: